xNOTHlNGx/SMTP-client/README.md

 This is simple script written in dotnet (C#) with WPF (Windows-only user interface framework)
 ### Prerequisites

 To run or build this project, you need to install some prerequisites.
-For most situations, just look at the [Official Microsoft Installation Guide] (https://learn.microsoft.com/en-us/dotnet/core/install/).
+For most situations, just look at the [Official Microsoft Installation Guide](https://learn.microsoft.com/en-us/dotnet/core/install/).
 This is the most appropriate guide for most users.
 However, if you want to install dotnet using the CLI tools, you can use these simple commands:

 - Windows
   ```sh